aoijs/documentation/callbacks/bot.onmessage.md

----
-description: >-
-  This event is needed to let your bot see messages so It's needed to respond to commands.
----

 # bot.onMessage

 This callback is the base to running commands.
 It will track every message sent.
 You can NOT use it as an xp system.
-Instead, use [$alwaysExecute](../functions/usdalwaysexecute.md).
+Instead, use [$alwaysExecute](functions/usdalwaysexecute.md).

 ```javascript
 const Aoi = require("aoi.js") //allows the use of Aoi.js